masterminds-kenya/social_network/checklist.md

     - [N] carousel_album_video_views
 - [x] Refactor User Model, less PII, no admin, connect to posts/media
 - [x] Have the ability for a single FB user to have many IG profiles on our app?
-- [ ] Add a logical catch for existing users to re-route to data update
-- [ ] Refactor User data collection functions to work on create and update
-- [ ] Can issue new API request for recent data for existing Influencer Users
+- [ ] User Model creation works if new Influencer has multiple IG accounts.
 - [s] Manage incoming insight duplications
 - [s] How do we want to organize audience data?
-- [?]
-Refactor Audience Model to parse out the gender and age group fields
+- [s] Refactor Audience Model to parse out the gender and age group fields
-- [?]
-Make sure incoming audience data does not overwrite historical audience data.
+- [s] After refactor, make sure audience data does not overwrite previous data
 - [ ] Campaign Model
-  - [ ] Can make a connection between a brand and a user.
+  - [s] Can make a connection between a brand and a user.
-  - [ ] Can create a campaign for each connection.
+  - [s] Can create a campaign for each connection.
   - [ ] Allow admin to categorize posts to campaigns
+  - [ ] Allow admin to indicate a post has been processed even if not assigned.
 - [x] For all data collection on new users, move to external functions
 - [s] Refactor User data collection functions to work also work for Brands
 - [x] Create many function